NSW Club Info

 But, according to John Price, President of Sailability NSW, the most meaningful developments have not been the ones that made news, but the steady improvements at the grass roots.
 “We have gone through a period of rapid growth, which has caused some problems with issues of governance, so we have tightened up our conditions of entry into the Sailability family.

 “Growth has been solid in regional NSW and over recent years, we have achieved a good balance between physically and intellectually disabled sailors.
 Sailability is for everyone!”

 Sailability NSW is part of Sailability Australia, comprising seven state or territory Sailability Associations and some 76 programs.
 Australian sailors with disabilities are represented nationally by delegates on Yachting Australia’s National Sailability Committee (nominated by State yachting Associations).
 Sailability Australia is part of Sailability World.

 Issued by Graeme Adam, PR, National Sailability Committee of Yachting Australia

 Events This Month

-Click # to for more info.Click here for Event calendar
+Click # to for more info.Click here for Event calender

 To update yourself on all the lastest News on Sailablity NSW ( and clubs ) click here..

-October 2012 Volunteers (NSW).
-Paul Tayler - Putting the wind in their Sailability More...
+October 2012 Volunteer of the month for the NSW club is Paul Tayler - Putting the wind in their Sailability More...

 To see the lastest photo albums by clubs More...